ethereum-mining/ethminer/README.md

 }
 ```

 Like ethash Keccak is used to seed the sequence per-nonce and to produce the final result.
-The keccak-f800 variant is used as the 32-bit word size matches the native word size for GPUs.
+The keccak-f800 variant is used as the 32-bit word size matches the native word size of modern GPUs.
 The implementation is a variant of SHAKE with width=800, bitrate=576, capacity=224, output=256, and no padding.
 The result of keccak is treated as a 256-bit big-endian number - that is result byte 0 is the MSB of the value.

 ```cpp
 hash32_t keccak_f800_progpow(hash32_t header, uint64_t seed, hash32_t result)